MarkClinton/footy-stats-cli/README.md

 - ### Acknowledgments
     - Thanks to my mentor [Juliia](https://github.com/IuliiaKonovalova) for all the help along the way with this project.
     - A special shoutout to my girlfriend Aoife who helped keep me sane during this project.
+    - Thanks to [CodeInstitute](https://codeinstitute.net/ie/) who created the web terminal to display this Python project.

 ## Bugs